JGrana01/mtdmon/README.md

 # mtdmon
 Script that scans and reports new Bad Blocks and ECC errors on mtd/nand devices on Asuswrt-merlin based routers.
 It can optionally email and/or send an sms text message (via email) when new errors are detected and also a daily or weekly report.
+Mtdmon will install the application, mtd_check.
+This application does the actual reading of information and error statistics of mtd devices.

-**Note: mtdmon only works with the mtd character devices (i.e. /dev/mtd0, /dev/mtd9, etc.) _not_ the block devices (/dev/mtdblock0, /dev/mtdblock9, etc.).
+**Note: mtdmon (and mtd_check) only works with the mtd character devices (i.e. /dev/mtd0, /dev/mtd9, etc.) _not_ the block devices (/dev/mtdblock0, /dev/mtdblock9, etc.).
 It also will not report any information for ubi formatted mtd partitions.**

 ## Installation